richbl/rust-watchfile-remote/README.md

 a.
 Better still... set up a service (e.g., using `systemd` or equivalent) to run `watchfile-remote-receiver` as a background service
 4. Note that nothing appears to be happening.
 That's good: nothing should be happening, as this executable is simply looping through a 10-minute wait cycle, and then quietly checking a file called `the-watchfile` for any recent updates
 5. To confirm that the executable is running, on a Unix-like machine type `ps -ef | grep -i watch` and you should see the `watchfile-remote-receiver` executable running

+#### Editing the Receiver TOML File

+The `watchfile-remote-receiver` executable is configured through the following values, editable via the `watchfile-remote-receiver.toml` file:

+    [app]
+      watchfile_name = "the-watchfile"                   # the name of the file to be passed between machines watchfile_dir = "/home/user/rust-watchfile-remote" # the full path to this executable sleep_interval_up = 600                            # interval (in secs) to check for the-watchfile updates when internet service is up sleep_interval_down = 420                          # interval (in secs) to check for the-watchfile updates when internet service is down

+    [email]
+      from_email_name = "Home Internet Service Watcher"     # sender (FROM:) text field from_email_addr = "username@yourdomain.com"           # sender (FROM:) address
+      reply_to_email_name = "Home Internet Service Watcher" # REPLY: text field reply_to_email_addr = "username@yourdomain.com"       # REPLY: address
+      to_email_name = "End User Name"                       # recipient (TO:) text field to_email_addr = "somebody@gmail.com"                  # recipient (TO:) address

+      smtp_host = "smtp.gmail.com"                  # SMTP server address
+      account_username = "username@yourdomain.com"  # email server account address
+      account_password = "google_app_password_here" # email server account password

+> Note that the `account_password` field assumes the use of a Google Gmail account that requires an "app password."
+If this is not the case (a different SMTP service is used), this field can be ignored.
+[Details of how to create a Google app password is available in this link.](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237)

 ## Roadmap